kbravh/obsidian-tweet-to-markdown/README.md

 ### Free TTM API key
 You can sign up for a free API key at https://ttm.kbravh.dev by signing in with either your GitHub or Twitter account and heading to your account page.
 Once you sign in and retrieve your API key from your account page, copy and paste it into the API key/bearer token field on the Tweet to Markdown settings page.
 If you'd rather protect the token a bit more, you can store it in the environment variable `TTM_API_KEY`.

+Nota bene: On Unix machines, make sure to set this environment variable in your profile file (such as `~/.bash_profile`) so that it will be available to Obsidian.

 ### Twitter Developer bearer token
 To get a bearer token from Twitter, you'll need to set up an application on the [Twitter developer dashboard](https://developer.twitter.com/en/portal/dashboard).
 For a guide on doing so, see [Getting a bearer token](https://github.com/kbravh/obsidian-tweet-to-markdown/blob/main/BearerTokenGuide.md).
 Once you have the bearer token, you can paste it into the bearer token field on the Tweet to Markdown settings page.
 If you'd rather protect the token a bit more, you can store it in the environment variable `TWITTER_BEARER_TOKEN`.

-Nota bene: On Unix machines, make sure to set this in your profile file (such as `~/.bash_profile`) so that it will be available to Obsidian.
+Nota bene: On Unix machines, make sure to set this environment variable in your profile file (such as `~/.bash_profile`) so that it will be available to Obsidian.

 ### Downloading a tweet